-To enroll and remain enrolled in Austin ISD and Navarro Early College High School, students must live within district attendance boundaries or qualify through an approved enrollment option.
-Residency verification ensures students are attending school based on their legal residence.
+To enroll and remain enrolled in Austin ISD and Navarro Early College High School, students must reside within district attendance boundaries or qualify through an approved enrollment option.
+Residency verification ensures students are enrolled based on their legal residence.

 Austin ISD reserves the right to investigate residency when necessary.